Schyvun/HollowKnight-Timer/README.md

 ### timerPosition
 The setting `timerPosition` can be used to change the position of the timer text.
 The point specified is the Middle-Right point of the main timer text rectangle.
 Values is the pixels of the screen from the lower left corner.
+If you set usePositionRelativeToResolution it will calculate the Position based off of your current Resolution, otherwise it'll be relative to a 1920x1080 canvas.

 ## GUI
 This mod comes with a badly programmed GUI that can be opened with the `open_ui` keybind.